vippsas/vipps-recurring-api/vipps-recurring-api.md

 <!-- END_COMMENT -->

-The VippsMobilePay Recurring API delivers recurring payment functionality for a merchant to create a payment agreement with a customer for fixed interval payments.
+The Vipps MobilePay Recurring API delivers recurring payment functionality for a merchant to create a payment agreement with a customer for fixed interval payments.
 When the agreement is accepted by the end user, the merchant can send charges that will be automatically processed on the due date.

 ## Requirements

-**Important:** The VippsMobilePay Recurring API requires additional compliance checks (more than what is required for the
+**Important:** The Vipps MobilePay Recurring API requires additional compliance checks (more than what is required for the
 [Vipps eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api)),
 as required by
 [Finanstilsynet](https://www.finanstilsynet.no) (the financial authorities).

-To get access to the Recurring API in production, please order "VippsMobilePay Faste Betalinger/Recurring" (_recurring payments_) on [portal.vipps.no](https://portal.vipps.no).
+To get access to the Recurring API in production, please order "Vipps MobilePay Faste Betalinger/Recurring" (_recurring payments_) on [portal.vipps.no](https://portal.vipps.no).
 It is the same order form as "Vipps på Nett"